Supporting reading in Year 4 (Age 8-9)

-In Year 4, your child will be developing into an increasingly fluent reader.
-The focus will now be on building comprehension, but it is still important that children use phonics skills to tackle new words.
+In Year 4 (in England) or Primary 5 (in Scotland), your child will be developing into an increasingly fluent reader.
+The focus will now be on building comprehension, but it is still important that children use their phonics skills to tackle new words.

 How to help at home

-There are plenty of simple and effective ways you can help your child with reading in Year 4.
-Here are our top tips:
+There are plenty of simple and effective ways you can help your child with reading in Year 4/Primary 5.

 For books to read with your child, take a look at our free eBook library.

 Listening to an audiobook together can work well (even better when it is played from the hallowed tablet or smart phone).
 It can also make an excellent use of all that time spent in the car and can create a shared experience for all.
 You can use audio books to introduce a wider range of books to your child.
 You could look for books read by favourite actors.

 It’s really important to value your child’s choices, even when a book looks too easy or too difficult, too silly or too similar to other books they have read.
 Children can often read books that initially appear to be too difficult (especially if it is a topic that interests them) or fall back on a familiar favourite.

 If they’ve chosen a tricky book, support them with new vocabulary.
 If they have chosen an old favourite, be reassured that they will be developing comprehension skills and confidence.
 Try to use their interests to steer them to a new challenge.